A Reign Supreme by Richard Crystal

 * * * * *

 Lying in his bed sometime later, Curtis fondly recalled warm summer nights in New York when as a hopeful teen, he’d sit with his best friend, Billy Cole, smoking reefer on a grassy knoll in Riverside Park.
 It was an ultra cool place to chill with the Palisades of Jersey looming proudly across the Hudson River dramatically lit by the sparkling lights of the George Washington Bridge to the north.
+But mostly he recalled the countless, sleepless nights after his mother’s death when he journeyed to the urban oasis as a place of refuge to temporarily escape the guilt that consumed him after her shocking death.

 For almost three years, he turned to drugs to numb his pain.
 It got so bad that one cold, winter night, he seriously considered taking that final leap of faith into the wet darkness to end his torment.